junkeat/calculator/README.md

 This is just a simple calculator project of mine.
-Not for actual use.
 <br/>
 <img src="https://i.imgur.com/ulsuhck.png">